AstraLuma/qwertyuiop.ninja/_posts/2026-02-17-forgejo-rtd.md

 I really like using Read the Docs.
 (Even with my own [Teahouse Hosting](https://teahouse.cafe/), RTD has value-add.)
 But it doesn't (yet) have a native integration with Forgejo.

 But!
-I recently published [Handtruck](https://pypi.org/project/handtruck) and its [docs](https://handtruck.readthedocs.io/) from Codeberg, so let's discuss out.
+I recently published [Handtruck](https://pypi.org/project/handtruck) and its [docs](https://handtruck.readthedocs.io/) from Codeberg, so let's discuss how.

 ### On Forgejo & Codeberg